deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ## How do I upgrade the Kubernetes version in a cluster?

-To upgrade the Kubernetes version in a cluster change the `kubernetesVersion` parameter in the `ClusterConfiguration' structure by making the following steps:
+To upgrade the Kubernetes version in a cluster change the `kubernetesVersion` parameter in the `ClusterConfiguration` structure by making the following steps:
 1. Run the command:

    ```shell